chenrbin/cen3031project/src/backend/README.md

 :id is user's id.
 Parameter is club's id
 Returns status 409 if club is already added, 404 if club does not exist

-Post /add/clubname/:id to add a server to the user's list of clubs using club name.
+Post /add/clubname/:id to add a club to the user's list of clubs using club name.
 Parameters: {clubName}.
 Returns status 409 if club is already added, 404 if club does not exist

+Post /remove/:id to remove a club from the user's list of clubs using club name.
+Parameters: {clubId}.
+Returns status 404 if club is not in user list or does not exist.

 Post /clear/:id to clear a user's clubList.
 Returns 404 if user does not exist.

 Get /list/:id to get information on all clubs in a user's clubList Returns an array of club entries.

+Get /lookup to search for a user's information using username.
+Return status 404 if username not found.

 Get /:id to obtain a single user's username, password (hashed), and list of clubs.